Migraine and headache:

 Tension (or muscle contraction) headache.

 Use lowest effective dose for shortest duration.
 Individualize.
 1–2 caps every 4hrs as needed; max 6 caps/day.
 Also with Codeine: concomitant use or discontinuation of CYP2D6 inhibitors, CYP3A4 inhibitors or inducers: monitor closely and consider dose adjustments (see full labeling).
-Withdraw gradually by 25–50% every 2–4 days.
+Withdraw gradually (esp. if opioid-dependent), taper by ≤10–25% every 2–4 weeks.

 Porphyria.
 Also with Codeine: children <12yrs.
 Post-op management in children <18yrs following tonsillectomy and/or adenoidectomy.
 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
 Known or suspected GI obstruction, including paralytic ileus.
 During or within 14 days of MAOIs.